 The Turoe Stone

-Standing at around 3 feet high the granite boulder known as the Turoe stone is a beautifully decorated phallic stone, the top half is covered with a curvilinear design typical of the Celtic art style known as La Tene, this dates the stone to around the 1st to 3rd centuries B C, the middle is decorated with a form of Greek key.
-The patterns are carved in relief using a technique known as poking.
+Standing at around three feet high the granite boulder known as the Turoe stone is a beautifully decorated phallic stone, the top half is covered with a curvilinear design typical of the Celtic art style known as La Tene, this dates the stone to around the 1st to 3rd centuries BCE, the middle is decorated with a form of Greek key.
+The patterns are carved in relief using a technique known as pocking.

 Google Map